-Teen drug abuse can have a major impact on your teen's life.
-Find out how to help your teen make healthy choices and avoid drug abuse.
+Teen drug abuse can have a major impact on your child's life.
+Find out how to help your teen make healthy choices and avoid using drugs.By Mayo Clinic Staff

 Teens who experiment with drugs put their health and safety at risk.
 Help prevent teen drug abuse by talking to your teen about the consequences of using drugs and the importance of making healthy choices.

 Various factors can contribute to teen drug use and misuse.
 First-time use often occurs in social settings with easily accessible substances, such as alcohol and cigarettes.

 Continued use might be a result of insecurities or a desire for social acceptance.
 Teens may feel indestructible and might not consider the consequences of their actions, leading them to take dangerous risks with drugs.

 Common risk factors for teen drug abuse include: